5,000 signatures reached

 Why is this important?

-La Union is under threat: the construction of a 670-megawatt coal-fired power plant (CFPP) is expected to commence in August 2018, in the historic town of Luna, which is known for its natural geophysical and cultural assets of high ecological, livelihood and touristic value.
+La Union is under threat: the construction of a 670-megawatt coal-fired power plant (CFPP) is expected to commence this year, in the historic town of Luna, which is known for its natural geophysical and cultural assets of high ecological, livelihood and touristic value.

 Within the 2 to 30 aerial-kilometer radius of the proposed coal-fired plant are the towns of Balaoan, known for its bountiful corn harvests and biodiverse coral gardens; of San Juan and Bacnotan, the main surfing areas; and of San Gabriel, home to Tangadan Falls (the most popular falls in Northwest Luzon) and Lon-oy Springs (a major water supply source of the City of San Fernando and suburbs).
 All of these will be degraded and eventually destroyed once the CFPP starts spewing toxic chemicals.